dansmeek/zGrid/README.md

 ---
 zGrid is a light-weight, responsive, flexible, grid with lots of options.

-I developed zGrid to offer a grid system that effectively had various features from other responsive design grids, but not everything.
-I also wanted it to be lightweight, and customizable.
-For those of you that have larger monitors, you may notice that there is too much white space for 960px based grids or even larger sizes.
-Depending on who your target audience is, this is an inconvenience if you still want to use a responsive design.
+I developed zGrid to offer a grid system to encompass features from other responsive design grids... all were good, but a certain element was always missing.
+I also wanted it be lightweight, and customizable.
+Larger browsers show too much white space for 960px based grids.

-I wanted to incorporate nesting, various breakpoints, convenient spacing, and easily modifiable.
+I wanted to incorporate nesting, various breakpoints, convenient spacing, and modification.

 I wanted the math to be done entirely by the compiler.
 So you only have to worry about specifying what you want.
 Such as your max-width, breakpoints, number-of-columns, fluid layout, etc.

 -----------------